tolahq/T4/README.md

 **Notes**

 As long as `npm run dev` is running, your changes will be visible on http://localhost:3000 live, no need to restart your server.

+## Guidance

+- Please do not modify the linting rules in your main PR.
+If you have suggestions or opinions on how to improve DX please do so in a comment or along side your submission.
+We review the changes against the main repository or base commit in this repo.

 ## FAQ